ray5273/comentario/docs/content/configuration/frontend/domain/moderation.en.md

 ## Require moderator approval on comment

-The moderation policy outlines situations in which cases the comment doesn't get automatically the `Approved` status, queueing for moderation instead:
+The moderation policy outlines situations the comment doesn't get automatically the `Approved` status in, queueing for moderation instead:

 * Author is anonymous
 * Author is authenticated